 - 1. Each Member State shall designate at least one central authority as a contact point for the implementation of this Regulation.
 Where a Member State has designated more than one central authority, it shall designate which of those authorities will be the contact point for the implementation of this Regulation.
 It shall communicate the name of that authority to the Commission and the other Member States.
-If a Member State changes its designated authority, it shall inform the Commission and the other Member States. - Member States shall ensure that the contact points are aware of relevant information and assistance services at Union level included in the Single Digital Gateway set out in Regulation (EU) 2018/1724 of the European Parliament and of the Council1 and that they are able to cooperate with such services.
+If a Member State changes its designated authority, it shall inform the Commission and the other Member States. - Member States shall ensure that the contact points are aware of relevant information and assistance services at Union level included in the Single Digital Gateway set out in Regulation (EU) 2018/1724 of the European Parliament and of the Council13 and that they are able to cooperate with such services.

 Regulation (EU) 2018/1724 of the European Parliament and of the Council of 2 October 2018 establishing a single digital gateway to provide access to information, to procedures and to assistance and problem-solving services and amending Regulation (EU) No 1024/2012 (OJ L 295, 21.11.2018, p.
-1).
+1, ELI: http://data.europa.eu/eli/reg/2018/1724/oj).